paglalayag/paglalayag.github.io/_posts/2024-03-02-rails-codex-android-test-spike.md

     }
 {% endhighlight %}

+You shouldn't need to add any new libraries.
+But for the imports, where there is an option, choose the option provided by `hamcrest`.

+As the name suggests, `nthChildOf` allows you to choose from a set of matches by its position within the sequence

-Now we are able to target the `Home` container by adjusting the test as follows:
+We are able to target the `Home` container by adjusting the test as follows (this should also pass):

-{% highlight bash %}
+{% highlight kotlin %}
     @Test
     fun displayMainTurboView() {
         onView(withId(R.id.app_bar))